 Animal cells are also a type of eukaryotic cells that contain a “true nucleus” and membrane-bound organelles enclosed together by a plasma membrane.

 - Animal cells do not have a cell wall, which typically distinguishes them from other eukaryotic organisms like plants and fungi.

 - Scientists believed that the characteristic of having cell wall by animals is a feature that was lost in the past by a single-celled organism that eventually gave rise to the Kingdom Animalia.

 - Despite the lack of a rigid cell wall, animal cells have developed a wide array of cell types, tissues, and organs.
-Animal cells typically evolved to form nerves and muscles which allowed them for locomotion and mobility.
+Animal cells typically evolved to form nerves and muscles, allowing them for locomotion and mobility.

-- While being mobile has greatly allowed animals to do a lot of things, animal cells per se are unable to synthesize their own food, hence are always dependent on plants.
+- While being mobile has greatly allowed animals to do a lot of things, animal cells per se are unable to synthesize their food, hence are always dependent on plants.

 Types of Animal Cells

 There are different types of animals per se, depending on the type of environment they live in and their lifestyle.
-Listed below are some of the most common types of animal cells.
+However, listed below are some of the most common types of animal cells.